 Say that you want to fly from Providence, RI to Las Vegas for a weekend.
 What would be the best and cheapest way to get there?

 The ITA Matrix tool makes it really easy to select alternate airports.
-Once picking you home airport, just click on “nearby”
+Once picking your home airport, just click on “nearby.”

 While flying from Providence would seem to be the best option, there aren’t many good flight options.
 One-stop on Sun Country or Frontier are the cheapest, but those prices do not include extras like bags or seat assignments:

 You can expand the search a bit to include Boston Logan and Hartford, CT (Bradley) and get different results:

 Then there are non-stop options with Spirit, JetBlue and Delta:

 Granted, the prices aren’t that great but I’d sure prefer a non-stop to a flight with a stop when we’re only talking about a quick weekend trip.

 If you’re looking for a more user-friendly interface, Google Flights can search nearby airports.

 When typing in a flight search, there’s a pop-up over the “nearby airports” tab: